-Trigger Points are a treatable condition that can respond well to manual and injection techniques, but also requires attention to postural, ergonomic, and structural factors, and toxic or metabolic factors that can effect muscle function
+Trigger Points are a treatable condition that can respond well to manual and injection techniques, but also requires attention to postural, ergonomic, and structural factors, and toxic or metabolic factors that can affect muscle function.

-- Poor posture (causing excessive loading of various muscles)
+- Poor posture, which causes excessive loading of various muscles

 - Repetitive use or overuse of muscles